tvdsluijs/medisana_weights/docs/index.md

 `python medisana.py`

 Oh... don't forget to create a config.yml file in the config folder with your login credentials.
-There is a sample file
+There is a sample file you can use.